TZstatsADS/Fall2016-proj5-grp1/README.md

 	+ Generation: We generated the melody based on a given piece of melody(which could be empty though).
 Users are also allowed to choose the music style.
 We offered four chioces: Nottingham, Chinese Pop, Chinese Shange and ACG.
 Each generator is a RNN-LSTM model trained with the musics from that style.

 	+ Result: Here are some examples we generated.
 If you want to listen more, please look at the output folder.

+	+ Reflection:
+		+ The performance of neural network may highly depends on the data format fed into it, i.e. the feature and pattern should be easy to learn by machine.
+		+ The structure (# of layers, # of batchs, # of hidden layer states, etc) design is actually a bias variance trade-off.
+With more data, one can get a less biased (smarter) neural network.
+		+ The quality of generated music, in this state now, depends highly on the quality of training data.
+It is a pity that we can’t find the ABC notation of the most popular music, otherwise it is supposed to be better.

 	+ Further improvement: In order to predict a more beautiful melody, we could improve by:
 		+ Add more data and styles in the training step, and select better music.
 		+ Adjust the parameter in the training model----with more data we can allow a larger network